indieocean/TiFramework/README.md

 storing the window object itself and not the full TiFramework class.
 Probably should be rewritten so this isn't necessary.

 NOTE:  It will take two types for it's arguement.
 You can pass it a string such as "window", "label", "view", etc.  This will create a new UI object of that name.
 Or you can pass an already created object as the argument.
 Below we're creating two new windows.
-If I wanted to reference one of the windows below I would use **'$(main_window)'** or **'$(second_window)'**
+If I wanted to reference one of the windows below for the framework's use I would use **'$(main_window)'** or **'$(second_window)'**

     var main_window 	= $('window').context;
     var second_window 	= $('window').context;